-The scope of this application does not include cultivation of Bt11 x MIR162 x MIR604 x GA21 maize in the EU, therefore interactions between Bt11 x MIR162 x MIR604 x GA21 maize and target organisms are highly unlikely.
+The scope of this application does not include cultivation of Bt11 x MIR162 x GA21 maize in the EU, therefore interactions between Bt11 x MIR162 x GA21 maize and target organisms are highly unlikely.

-Bt11 x MIR162 x MIR604 x GA21 maize was produced by combining Bt11, MIR162, conventional breeding MIR604 and GA21 maize through and therefore Bt11 x MIR162 x MIR604 x GA21 maize produces the transgenic proteins inherited from the single GM maize events: Cry1Ab, PAT, Vip3Aa20, PMI, mCry3A, MIR604 PMI and mEPSPS.
+Bt11 x MIR162 x GA21 maize was produced by combining Bt11 and MIR162 and GA21 maize through conventional breeding and therefore Bt11 x MIR162 x GA21 maize produces the transgenic proteins inherited from the single GM maize events: Cry1Ab, PAT, Vip3Aa20 PMI and mEPSPS.
 The Cry1Ab and Vip3Aa20 proteins confer protection against certain lepidopteran pests and are known for specificity to insects from the order Lepidoptera.
-The mCry3A protein confers protection against certain coleopteran pests and it is well known for its specificity to insects from the order Coleoptera.
-The other proteins produced by Bt11 x MIR162 x MIR604 x GA21 maize: PAT, PMI (from MIR162 and MIR604) and mEPSPS are not known to have adverse effects on organisms.
+The other proteins produced by Bt11 x MIR162 x GA21 maize: PAT, PMI (from MIR162) and mEPSPS are not known to have adverse effects on organisms.

-In summary, immediate or delayed effects in the environment due to direct or indirect interactions between Bt11 x MIR162 x MIR604 x GA21 maize plants and target organisms can be considered highly unlikely under the scope of this application.
+In summary, immediate or delayed effects in the environment due to direct or indirect interactions between Bt11 x MIR162 x GA21 maize plants and target organisms can be considered highly unlikely under the scope of this application.